Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the

 Soon, separating couples will be able to get a divorce, civil partnership dissolution or legal separation without having to blame each other for the breakdown of their relationship.

-From Autumn 2021, the new law on no-fault divorce in the UK, which was originally announced in February 2019, will bring long-awaited reforms to an area of law that has not changed since 1973.
+From April 2022, the new law on no-fault divorce in the UK, which was originally announced in February 2019, will bring long-awaited reforms to an area of law that has not changed since 1973.

 Under the new law, separating couples will no longer have to rely on one of the ‘five facts’ to prove the ground for divorce – the irretrievable breakdown of the relationship.
 Instead, the new law will encourage a more constructive approach to separation, promoting reconciliation and reflection where possible but ultimately trusting the judgment of the couple involved.